 Elk Creek Overview

-The Elk Creek watershed is a small coastal watershed that includes the Elk Creek Wetland Wildlife Area, parts of Jedediah Smith Redwoods State Park and the town of Crescent City, and a variety of private lands.
+The Elk Creek watershed is a small coastal watershed that includes the Elk Creek Wetlands Wildlife Area, parts of Jedediah Smith Redwoods State Park and the town of Crescent City, and a variety of private lands.
 Elk Creek is an urban stream and most of the watershed has been impacted by urban, residential, and industrial development.
 These activities have reduced habitat availability for salmonids and impact the natural hydrologic function of the basin.
 There are approximately 15 miles of anadromous streams in the Elk Creek basin, providing habitat for Coho, Cutthroat, Steelhead and Chinook Salmon.

 History